Fees and Frequently Asked Questions

-A. Call or email me and we can arrange a convenient time for you to come, with some evening slots available.
-If you call when I am with a client I will be unavailable to take your call, so leave a message and I'll get back to you as soon as I can.
+A. Call or email me and we can arrange a convenient time for you, with some evening slots available.
+If I am with a client I will be unavailable to take your call, so leave a message and I'll get back to you as soon as I can.
 If you decided to email I will respond within 24 hours, please check your junk mail if you haven't heard back from me within that time.

 Q. What will my first session be like?

-A. It is important to feel safe and comfortable with me so this is a no obligation session where you will have the opportunity to say something about why you want to come to counselling, as well as what you'd like to get out of our time together.
+A. It is important to feel safe and comfortable with me so in this free, no obligation session you will have the opportunity to say something about why you want to come to counselling, as well as what you'd like to get out of our time together.
 You can ask any questions you might have about counselling and the process, and I can let you know what to expect from future sessions.
 So this is an opportunity to get to know each other a little and see if we think we can work together.
-We will have up to 45 minutes and the first session will be free of charge.

 Q. How many sessions will I need?

 A. This depends on each individual, what you would like to work on and where the work takes us.
 Person Centred Counselling is not a quick fix but because of this it is more lasting and effective.
-The average length of time for a client would be between 12 and 20 sessions however sometimes clients come for much longer than this.
+The average length of time for a client would be between 12 and 20 sessions, however it is common for clients to come for much longer than this.
 We can review our work together regularly and this is an opportunity for you to tell me if I'm working in the way you like as well as talk about how things have changed for you, for example your goals for the future may have shifted and our work may start to take a different turn.